 |Weekdays:||Become fully immersed in the veterinary internship out and about on the reserve|

 |Weekends:||Weekends are spent at your leisure, either up at the reserve or at a lodge in Port Elizabeth|

-Meeting local needs The park also plays an important role in protecting the local economy.
+The reserve also plays an important role in protecting the local economy.
 The ‘big five’ wild animals are a key source of tourist income for South Africa and protection of these species is vital for some rural areas, who rely on responsible tourism to sustain them.
-Through helping at the reserve, you will be helping to meet an important local need.
+Through volunteering at the reserve, you will be helping to meet an important local need.
 You will also contribute directly to the area’s economy, creating jobs for domestic staff at the reserve and by eating locally-sourced food provided by local cooks.You will not be taking jobs away from local people.